ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

-This document provides a comprehensive overview of the new Scripting V2 workflow, designed to serve as a reference for developers.

 Core Philosophy & Goal
 The primary goal of Scripting V2 was to address shortcomings in the original linear scripting process.
 The new workflow is built on an iterative model centered around a single, evolving "working document" called the Creative Blueprint.